apache/arrow/docs/source/format/FormatIntro.rst

 IPC messages), the Arrow C Data Interface is meant to actually zero-copy share the data between different libraries within the same process (i.e. actually share the same buffers in memory).

-The Arrow C Data Interface defines a set of small C structures
+The Arrow C Data Interface defines a set of small C structures:

 .. code-block::